 This SameSite proposal – cookie classification, secure by default – is less harsh than Apple’s blocking approach.
-Both methods are able to prevent a very common abusive attack known as CSRF.
+Both methods can prevent a very common abusive attack known as CSRF.

 Now here is the real deal everybody should be talking about: browser fingerprinting.
 And this is nothing new, it was always here and I would bet, it has always been used.
 Without anyone noticing.
 Without anyone’s consent.

-Browser fingerprinting may take some explaining, and as a starting point I can recommend the following blog post by the Washington Post.
-The basic idea is to combine all the information your browser is exposing (usually for good purposes such as installed fonts, battery status etc.), apply some set theory and calculate a unique value for your browser environment, and by extension, you.
+Browser fingerprinting may take some explaining.
+As a starting point, I can recommend the following blog post by the Washington Post.
+The basic idea is to combine all the information your browser is exposing (usually for good purposes such as installed fonts, battery status, etc.), apply some set theory, and calculate a unique value for your browser environment, and by extension, you.

-This is why every browser vendor is proposing fingerprinting defense as a future strategy to protect privacy.
-But can it be implemented easily?
-Absolutely not, as this is anything but trivial.
+This is why every browser vendor is proposing fingerprinting defence as a future strategy to protect privacy.
+Is it an easy implementation?
+Absolutely not.
 In this Tor project blog post you can take a look at the current state of research and learn which problems exist that need to be solved first.

-You can also get a hint of your own online uniqueness by visiting test sites such as this open source project.
-Don’t forget to try it out on your mobile as well as desktop browser.
+Furthermore, you can get a hint of your online uniqueness by visiting test sites such as this open source project.
+Don’t forget to try it out on your mobile, as well as a desktop browser.

 As this blog’s title suggests, browser data protection is complicated.
-And the privacy threats mentioned above are not genuinely new, as we have been dealing with 3rd-party cookies for the past 25 years now.
+The privacy threats mentioned above are not genuinely new, as we have been dealing with 3rd-party cookies for the past 25 years now.
 Moreover, it is not only about web browsers but also about your mobile environment, as apps make quite some use of integrated mobile browsers.
-Currently, the major issues are being addressed by browser vendors, but this is rather a slow process, as new standards need to be established and entire business categories are at stake, as there are companies who sell and track user profiles.
+Currently, the major issues are being addressed by browser vendors, but this is rather a slow process: New standards need to be established and entire business categories are at stake, as there are companies who sell and track user profiles.